Information about Hundred Island National Park

 Hundred Islands National Park

-The Hundred Islands National Park of Alaminos City is a protected area in Pangasinan and is included in the list of the top tourist attractions in the province.
-It is also known as “Kapulo-puloan” or “Taytay-Bakes” with a total of 124 islands spread out along the Lingayen Gulf (123 islands during high tide).
-Four of these islands have already been developed: Governors Island, Quezon Island, Marcos Island, and Children’s Island.
+The Hundred Islands National Park of Alaminos City is a protected area in Pangasinan that comprises 124 islands spread out along the Lingayen Gulf.
+It is also known as “Kapulo-puloan” or “Taytay-Bakes."
+Four of these islands have already been developed to attract more tourists: Governors Island, Quezon Island, Marcos Island, and Children’s Island.